IBM's Shareholder Risk Is As Big A Problem As Quarterly Revenue

 IBM’s 2016 Annual Report also states that, “The company’s estimates [of its reporting units’ fair value] are based upon assumptions believed to be reasonable, but which are inherently uncertain and unpredictable.
 These valuations require the use of management’s assumptions, which would not reflect unanticipated events and circumstances that may occur [emphasis added].”
 Are these offered as comforting words?
 Wouldn’t another seventeen-year, 46% drop in sales productivity be reasonable?
 Shouldn’t another three-year, 20% drop in profit productivity be considered a certainty and completely predictable?
 Shouldn’t a recession be an anticipated event – or is management only anticipating blue skies?
 IBM’s recent history suggests that such assumptions are all within reason and should be anticipated.
 Maybe they should even be predicted with certainty.

-Even as IBM’s financial team reports its goodwill “by the book,” IBM’s chief executive still has an ethical responsibility to be transparent on the status of the corporation's serial acquisitions—on average, one a month every month for the last sixteen years – assuming the acquisition team took time off for Christmas.
+Even as IBM’s financial team reports its goodwill “by the book,” IBM’s chief executive still has an ethical responsibility to be transparent on the status of the corporation's serial acquisitions - on average, one a month every month for the last sixteen years - assuming the acquisition team took time off for Christmas.
 The amount of stakeholder money invested in these acquisitions dictates discussion and dialog not annual reports filled with executive escape clauses.
 IBM’s current chief executive inherited much of this goodwill from her predecessors but, now, she owns the goodwill and must either account for it or pass it on to her successor-in-chief in what resembles a high-stakes game of hot potato.
 Maybe the board of directors to protect their shareholders should add in the 2017 Annual Report: “If all else fails, the chief executive officer is expected to exhibit some common sense in calling an impairment triggering event because ultimately, the corner office will be held responsible for any of its assumptions by the corporation’s shareholders, customers, and employees.”

-The executive officer’s failure to address this ever-increasing shareholder risk is not playing a “fair and honest game” with her investor’s livelihoods and, although the owners of IBM’s stock are no longer widows and orphans, the stock is the financial base of many pensioners and 401(k) investors that, in failing to act on risks in a timely manner with incremental goodwill impairments, could impact the futures of both old and new generations.
+The executive officer’s failure to address this ever-increasing shareholder risk is not playing a “fair and honest game” with her investors’ livelihoods, and although the owners of IBM’s stock are no longer widows and orphans, the stock is the financial base of many pensioners and 401(k) investors that, in failing to act on risks in a timely manner with incremental goodwill impairments, could impact the futures of both old and new generations.

 Interestingly, goodwill impairments have been acknowledged by other major corporations with significantly larger but also significantly fewer acquisitions.
 Some of these impairments stretched back a decade, and some have been acknowledged on a timely basis.